Lahm21111/Literature_Review/README.md

 7. The model ultimately needs to be designed to consider sound paths beyond the 3rd reflection.

 8. The method also has a good performance in OVAD dataset which proves that the prior knowledge in particle filter is convincable.

+## 32. Improving multi-talker binaural DOA estimation by combining periodictiy and spatil features in convolutional neural networks

+### Summary:

+This study proposes a deep neural network-based multi-talker direction of arrival (DOA) estimation system for binaural hearing aids, integrating spatial and periodicity features.
+A two-stage CNN architecture is designed, utilizing cross-power spectrum (CPS) phase as spatial features and periodicity degree (PD) as spectral features.
+The system includes a PD feature reduction stage to enhance efficiency.
+Evaluations in reverberant environments with 2–3 talkers and varying noise levels show that combining PD and CPS phase features improves DOA estimation accuracy, outperforming baselines.
+The PD feature reduction stage further enhances performance while reducing computational complexity.

+### Take Away Information:

+1. The main objective of the author is to explore the potential benefits of incorporating periodicity features, alongside spatial features.

+2. The spatial input is CPS which is also a joint magnitude and the phase difference between signals from a pair of microphones

+3. A reference microphone signal is chosen, and it is first decomposed into signals in different gammatone frequency bands and then undergoes half-wave rectification and band filter.

+4. rationale for using PD features alongside spatial features is to leverage the periodicity features as a robust footprint of speech signals in a noisy mixture.

+5. The author uses a 1*1 convolution layer to reduce the PD features, which increase the efficiency of the system.

+6. The result proves that convolutional blocks is enough to capture the temporal information

 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)